AnjaliRahulBhaiPatel/ANRP1725/README.md

    python steganography.py

 6. Follow Prompts: Enter the message you want to hide and the password when prompted.
-After encoding, you can choose to decode the message by providing the correct password.
+After encoding, the program will ask if you want to decode the message from the image.
+Type yes or y to proceed.Enter the password you used for encryption when prompted.If the password is correct, the program will retrieve and display the hidden message.
+If the password is incorrect, an error message will be shown.